ai-systems/case_based_anli/README.md

 `pip install faiss-gpu`

-## Experiments
+## Abductive Natural Language Inference:

-In this repository you can find the code for the BM25 and Sentence-BERT version presented in the paper.
+In this repository, you can find the code for answering and explaining science questiothe through the BM25 and Sentence-BERT version presented in the paper.

 To run the models on [WorldTree](https://github.com/umanlp/tg2019task), launch the following commands: